How much does solar installation cost?

 Though the actual installation of solar panels on your roof or property will only take up to a couple of days, the process of designing your custom solar PV system and pulling any permits can take between 30 and 120 days.
-You can read more details on the process of going solar here.
+You can read more details on the installation process of going solar here.

 CAM Solar is now an authorized dealer and installer of Panasonic HIT® technology solar panels.
 These solar panels are designed for efficiency, even in extreme temperatures, and are built to last.
 Panasonic solar panels utilize a smart water drainage system and are resistant to water stains or damage.